ValentinoWang/math-wsy.github.io/_portfolio/Project4.md

 * Found the analytic solution for disease-free equilibrium; analyzed its stability using Lyapunov’s second theorem

-* the disease trends based on the model; provided practical strategy on the prevention and control of the disease
+* Predicted the disease trends based on the model; provided practical strategy on the prevention and control of the disease

 [Details of this project can be seen in this section](https://valentinowang.github.io/math-wsy.github.io/files/Infectious_Diseases_Model.pdf)